 With baby boomers retiring in record numbers, there is an option for a phased approach to retirement that sets them up as mentors.
-These senior workers are well poised to train the new generation, a role which can capitalize on their experience, boost their morale and potentially increase retention.
+Senior workers are well poised to train the new generation, a role which can capitalize on their experience, boost their morale and potentially increase retention.
 By allowing older workers who are considering retirement to transition to part-time employment and take on mentoring opportunities, an organization can retain skilled labor even as they source new talent.
 This can serve as one arm of a training and development strategy that develops personal and professional growth while increasing employee satisfaction and stimulation.

 Establish Partnerships with Post-Secondary Institutions

 The demand for physical labor within manufacturing is decreasing, while the need for science, technology, engineering and mathematics (STEM) professionals is growing.
-For instance, while there may be less assembler jobs thanks to robotics, plants still need workers to program the machinery.
+For instance, while there may be less assembler jobs thanks to robotics, manufacturing plants still need workers to program the machinery.
 There is no better way to showcase these opportunities than by integrating students directly into them.
 Both high schools and colleges across the country embrace internships as a way for students to gain real-world experience and spark career trajectories.

-Whether paid or unpaid, these young workers can enjoy firsthand the culture and opportunities that exist in your organization.
+Whether paid or unpaid, these young workers can enjoy firsthand the opportunities that exist in your organization.
 It also gives organizations the opportunity to ease doubts that this younger generation may have about the long-term future of manufacturing in the U.S. You can attract both blue and white-collar workers simply by showing students that opportunities in manufacturing encompass both physical and knowledge-based careers.